 The Center for Rural Entrepreneurship at Lyndon State College hosts the Incubator without Walls program which offers affordable technical assistance for small businesses in Vermont’s Northeast Kingdom and New Hampshire’s Coos County.
 These services have been provided since 2007 in the form of undergraduate-level student projects conducted under the supervision of Lyndon State faculty.

-Aimed at increasing NEK business competitiveness and decreasing unemployment to improve the overall economic health of the region, iWOW gives LSC students hands-on practical experience with faculty oversight in real business situations.
+Aimed at increasing NEK business competitiveness and decreasing unemployment to improve the overall economic health of the region, IWoW gives LSC students hands-on practical experience with faculty oversight in real business situations.
 In response to local business development needs, we strengthen the future talent and knowledge base to supply NEK businesses with the critical qualified workforce needed to grow.

 Ann Nygard, Director

-Christina Cotnoir, Assistant Director
+Christina Cotnoir, Asst.
+Director